sje30/eglen2015/reviews1/response1.md

 Stephen

+2015-09-29

 ## Reviewer 1

 > 1.1) eq.
 2: correct equation is $\sqrt{K_{12}/\pi}$

-Corrected.
+Corrected \rpref{R1.1}.

 > 1.2) Fig. 3: I wonder why there is no confidence interval.
 It will gives
 > an estimate of d_\mbox{min}.

-I have no added confidence intervals to Figure 3, together with an explanation of how they were generated in the legend.
-The confidence intervals are then described further in the text.
+I have added confidence intervals to Figure 3, together with an explanation of how they were generated in the legend \rpref{R1.2b}.
+The confidence intervals are described further in the text
+\rpref{R1.2a}.

 > 1.3) Choice of d_\mbox{min} is questionnable.
 You mainly described an
 > hard-core process (or Strauss process).
 You may find the set of